 This adorable creature was keeping me company while her big brother and sister napped.
 She’s too damn cute!

 On to the caramel sauce.
-Now, you need 1 cup of beer, but when you measure it out it’ll foam up (it is beer after all).
+Now, you only need 1/2 a cup of beer, but I doubled the recipe when I made it, which is why you see 1 cup.
+Remember when you measure it out, it’ll foam up (it is beer after all).
 Make sure you let it all settle to get the right amount.

 Put the beer and sugar into a pot.
 Give it a gentle whisk to incorporate, turn on the heat to medium high, and then leave it (but keep your eye on it).
 Don’t stir it, don’t fiddle with it, caramel does its own thing just fine.